 (b) if the appointment is for a term not exceeding 3 months and the Minister has not previously appointed the person under this section, by the Minister.

-(3) A person cannot be appointed to act in the office of President unless the person is a Judge of the Supreme Court.
+(3) A person cannot be appointed to act in the office of President unless the person is a judge of the Supreme Court.

 (4) Before appointing a person, or recommending that the Governor appoint a person, to act in the office of President, the Minister is to consult the Chief Justice of Western Australia.